North Coast Specialty Food & Beverage Conference

 (5 of ) North Bay Business Journal's North Coast Specialty Food & Beverage Industry Conference at DoubleTree by Hilton Hotel Sonoma Wine Country in Rohnert Park on Jan.
 31, 2018 (WILL BUCQUOY / WB PHOTOGRAPHY)

-(6 of ) North Bay Business Journal's North Coast Specialty Food & Beverage Industry Conference at DoubleTree by Hilton Hotel Sonoma Wine Country in Rohnert Park on Jan.
-31, 2018 (WILL BUCQUOY / WB PHOTOGRAPHY)
+(6 of ) Attending North Bay Business Journal's North Coast Specialty Food & Beverage Industry Conference, from left, are Publisher Brad Bollinger, Carol O'Hara of BPM, Dave Meddaugh of Bank of America Merrill Lynch and Carolyn Stark of North Bay Food Industry Group.
+The event is held at DoubleTree by Hilton Hotel Sonoma Wine Country in Rohnert Park on Jan.
+31, 2018.
+(WILL BUCQUOY / WB PHOTOGRAPHY)

-(7 of ) North Bay Business Journal's North Coast Specialty Food & Beverage Industry Conference at DoubleTree by Hilton Hotel Sonoma Wine Country in Rohnert Park on Jan.
+(7 of ) Carlotta Mast, left, executive director of content and insights for New Hope Natural Media, is a panelist at North Bay Business Journal's North Coast Specialty Food & Beverage Industry Conference.
+Also attending the event is Dave Meddaugh, right, of Bank of America Merrill Lynch.
+It is held at DoubleTree by Hilton Hotel Sonoma Wine Country in Rohnert Park on Jan.
 31, 2018 (WILL BUCQUOY / WB PHOTOGRAPHY)

-(8 of ) Dinora Benites and Joy Jacobsen of Sonoma County Goods at North Bay Business Journal's North Coast Specialty Food & Beverage Industry Conference at DoubleTree by Hilton Hotel Sonoma Wine Country in Rohnert Park on Jan.
+(8 of ) Dinora Bonita, left, and Joy Jacobsen, right, founded Sonoma Country Goods two years ago.
+They attend North Bay Business Journal's North Coast Specialty Food & Beverage Industry Conference at DoubleTree by Hilton Hotel Sonoma Wine Country in Rohnert Park on Jan.
 31, 2018 (WILL BUCQUOY / WB PHOTOGRAPHY)

 (9 of ) Augie Stanton of La Tortilla Factory at North Bay Business Journal's North Coast Specialty Food & Beverage Industry Conference at DoubleTree by Hilton Hotel Sonoma Wine Country in Rohnert Park on Jan.
 31, 2018 (WILL BUCQUOY / WB PHOTOGRAPHY)